This Day In History: May 27

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-The first copies of the classic vampire novel Dracula, by Irish writer Bram Stoker, appear in London bookshops on May 26, 1897.
+According to the Daily News of London, the first copies of the classic vampire novel Dracula, by Irish writer Bram Stoker, go on sale on May 27, 1897.

 A childhood invalid, Stoker grew up to become a football (soccer) star at Trinity College, Dublin.
 After graduation, he got a job in civil service at Dublin Castle, where he worked for the next 10 years while writing drama reviews for the Dublin Mail on the side.
 In this way, Stoker met the well-respected actor Sir Henry Irving, who hired him as his manager.
 Stoker stayed in the post for most of the next three decades, writing Irving’s voluminous correspondence for him and accompanying him on tours in the United States.
 Over the years, Stoker began writing a number of horror stories for magazines, and in 1890 he published his first novel, The Snake’s Pass.